Meghana-chowdary09/iris-basic-eda/README.md

 - Generated classification report to understand precision, recall, F1-score
 - Observed that the model performs very well for all 3 classes
 -  Understood precision, recall, F1-score

+### Day 4 Summary
+- Learned what KNN (K-Nearest Neighbors) algorithm is
+- Trained KNN model on Iris dataset
+- Compared it with Logistic Regression
+- Observed accuracy, confusion matrix, and classification report
+- Understood that different models give different results